HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 ### Avatars & Print pictures

 Ditch the picture of your cat and get a real, high quality photo of yourself taken.
-Having a consistent avatar that really shows your face makes people feel at ease when dealing with you.
+Having a consistent avatar that shows your face makes people feel at ease when dealing with you.
 They know you are a real person.

 Have large, high resolution version of your photo available for anyone who asks.
 When you are featured on a website or in print, the last thing you want is someone pulling a photo from 4 years ago that they found on Google images.

 Take care of your visual identity and always keep it up to date.

+Eventually, you might want to set up a page like this: <http://heatherpayne.ca/official-bio>

 ### Blog
-You have probably already been told this a million times, but having a blog is _so_ crucial to the success of a freelancer.
-By sharing what you know — be it about technology, business, or life — you will automatically become an expert in that area.
+You have probably already been told this a million times, but having a blog is _so_ crucial to the success of a freelancer or front-end developer.
+You're trying to break in to a new industry, and it's going to take some extra work.
+By sharing what you know — be it about technology, business, or life — you will automatically be perceived as an expert in that area.

+I know, blogging is hard.
+That's why no one does it.
+That's why blogging is going to make you stand out.

-I often share short tutorials or examples of code that I found helpful on my blog.
+Wes often shares short tutorials or examples of code that he found helpful on his blog.
 These are not only helpful to other developers, but clients can see that you really know your stuff.

-Every single blog post on my blog has resulted in paid work.
-Let's take a look at a few examples right now on <http://wesbos.com>
+A bunch of students in the last cohort did a great job blogging throughout their time here.
+Here are some examples:

+Amy Allen (now a front-end developer at Demac Media): http://amyallen.ca/blog/ Gab White (returning to her job in Halifax as a front-end developer, not just a designer): http://gabwhite.com/ Danielle Webb (full-time freelancer): http://danielleawebb.com/blog/

 ### Twitter
 Tell people what do you in your twitter bio, air on the side of bragging.
 Look important.
 This will show people that you are really involved and interesting to follow.